digital-blueprint/dispatch-app/README.md

 npx @digital-blueprint/cli@latest install-app dispatch dispatch-app /
 ```

-Afterwards you can point your Apache web-server to `dispatch-app/public`.
+Afterward you can point your Apache web-server to `dispatch-app/public`.

 Make sure you are allowing `.htaccess` files in your Apache configuration.